-The following table summarizes other outflows averaged over the three months ended June 30, 2021.
+The following table summarizes other outflows averaged over the three months ended June 30, 2024.
 The LCR impact of non-structured debt maturing in greater than 30 days is calculated as 3% of such amount.
-This Long-term debt is the Firm's TLAC debt issuance.
+This long-term debt is the Firm's TLAC debt issuance.
 The TLAC debt was issued in Euro and the proceeds of the debt were invested in Euro denominated sovereigns (HQLA eligible) to provide a currency offset.
+The Firm increased TLAC Debt by €30 million in March 2024.

-Other cash outflows is the amount of certain expense-related adjustments payable to a number of current and former clients.
+Other cash outflows are the amount of certain expense-related adjustments payable to a number of current and former clients.